top of page

 • Initial residence permit: 1 year, renewable for two-year periods.

-• Permanent residency after 5 years (if requirements met).
+• Permanent residency after 5 years (if requirements are met).

 • Citizenship after 10 years (or 2 years for nationals of Ibero-American countries).